coreemu/core/docs/devguide.md

 ## Linux Network Namespace Commands

-Linux network namespace containers are often managed using the *Linux Container Tools* or *lxc-tools* package.
-The lxc-tools website is available here http://lxc.sourceforge.net/ for more information.
-CORE does not use these management utilities, but includes its own set of tools for instantiating and configuring network namespace containers.
+CORE includes its own set of tools for instantiating and configuring network namespace containers.
 This section describes these tools.

 ### vnoded